samiranrl/Carrom_rl/README.md

 Source: http://www.carrom.org/game/?subcat=11

 - force: The force with with you want to hit the striker.
 Accepts floats between [0-1] (normalized).
 The maximimum force makes the striker cover a distance of 3.5 times the width of the board, starting from the center, striking the walls 4 times, and touching nothing else.
+There is a minimum force with which you strike (even if you pass 0)

 For example, you want to play a shot from the centre of the board, with and angle of approximately 72 degrees and 70% of the maximum force.
 You will pass the action [0.8 * 3.14/2, 0.5, 0.7].
 It will look like this: